-The name of my practice was Massage Haven.
 M.H.
-Brand seemed logical, but I'd always get asked, "What does that mean?".
-So in 2015, I renamed my soap business, Lilac & Olive Soaperie.
+Brand seemed logical, but people would ask, "What does that mean?"
+In 2015, I changed the name to Lilac & Olive Soaperie.

-With the count-down to the end of my massage career looming nearer, I began looking for some real guidance for my little soap business.
+With the count-down to the end of my massage career looming nearer, I began looking for some guidance for my little soap business.

 I was attracted to the no-nonsense style of Lela Barker of Lucky Break Consulting.